emipa606/StarTrekFederation/README.md

 -http://steamcommunity.com/sharedfiles/filedetails/?id=790242814]Napoleonic Age - France/Britain/Prussia

-**Let me know if you think of anything you&amp;apos;d like to see.
+**Let me know if you think of anything you&apos;d like to see.
 You can also join the borg discussion on discord at the  http://discord.gg/XMCRj46]Humanoid Alien Races 2.0 discord channel**

 **Thanks to Thirite and Erdelf for all their help. :)**